cdk2499/waikiki-game/README.md

 ## Play

 - **Classic Mode** — Ride the barrel across 7 waves.
 Stay in the pocket, outrun the foamball, don't get swallowed by the lip.
-- **Obstacle Mode** — Everything in Classic, plus kooks, sea turtles, jellyfish, and sharks coming at you inside the barrel.
+Avoid obstacles like kooks, sea turtles, jellyfish, and sharks coming at you inside the barrel.
 3 lives per wave.

 **Controls:** Drag up/down anywhere on screen to move your surfer.